v-lavrentikov/obfuscator/README.md

 - `{{ops}}` inserts dummy assembly instructions that obfuscate the binary.
 The number of instructions varies from 0 to the value of the `-ops` argument passed on the command prompt.
 Pass 0 to tell the framework not to generate dummy instructions
 - `{{reg:...:...}}` instruction tells the framework to insert a random register to add polymorphism to the fragment.
 The first argument specifies the register number.
 The same template will generate different assembly code each time.
 Up to 6 (numbers from 0 to 9 can be used) general purpose registers can be inserted: `rax`, `rbx`, `rcx`, `rdx`, `rsi`, `rdi`.
 The second argument tells the framework the size of the register: without argument - the preprocessor inserts a QWORD register, `d` - inserts a DWORD register, `w` - inserts a WORD register, `b` inserts a BYTE register

-The framework generates several variants of ASM snippets and inserts them into the resulting source file as inline C functions with names constructed according to the following pattern `<type>_<language>_<name>_<variant number>`.
+The framework generates several variants of ASM snippets and inserts them into the resulting source file as inline C functions with names constructed according to the following pattern `<type>_asm_<name>_<variant number>`.
 ## C Snippets
 This type of snippets represents the body of a C function that takes a caller parameter.
 The caller is passed to the function by value for better binary obfuscation.
 The C snippet allows to use any ASM fragments, call API functions and execute shellcode.
-The framework generates several variants of C snippets and inserts them into the resulting source file as inline C functions with names constructed according to the following pattern `<type>_<language>_<name>_<variant number>`.
+The framework generates several variants of C snippets and inserts them into the resulting source file as inline C functions with names constructed according to the following pattern `<type>_c_<name>_<variant number>`.
 ## Available Snippets
 - obfs
   - **00**, **01**, **02**, **03**, **04**, **05** - six code obfuscation snippets that implement obfuscation techniques such as: Logic Flow Obfuscation, NOP Obfuscation, Anti-Disassembler Code Obfuscation, Trampolines and Instruction Permutations